auth0/docs/articles/users/guides/bulk-user-exports.md

 * ID for the connection whose users you want exported
 * Format of the export file (CSV or JSON-compatible)
-* Maximum number of user records to be exported
+* Maximum number of user records to be exported (optional, will export all records if omitted)
 * User-related fields (such as user ID or name) that you want included in the export

 <%= include('../search/v3/_valid-access-token') %>